Building control officer/surveyor: job description

 They can be involved in anything from the extension of a conservatory on a private house, to the construction of an entire shopping complex in the centre of a town.
-Using their professional judgement and understanding of current building legislation, they offer advice to construction workers and the public concerning any issues surrounding the proposed work.
+Using their professional judgement and understanding of current building legislation, they offer advice to building surveyors, construction workers and the public concerning any issues surrounding the proposed work.

 Should specified regulations not be adhered to building control officers may ultimately use their powers to prosecute (though only as a last resort measure).

-Typical work activities include:
+Typical duties include:

-- Examining and commenting on plans for new buildings, alterations or extensions.
+- examining and commenting on plans for new buildings, alterations or extensions

-- Providing advice about construction safety matters and new building regulations.
+- providing advice about construction safety matters and new building regulations

-- Making regular inspections of building work at various stages of completion.
+- making regular inspections of building work at various stages of completion

-- Keeping records of how projects are progressing.
+- keeping records of how projects are progressing

-- Inspecting and carrying out surveys of potentially dangerous buildings.
+- inspecting and carrying out surveys of potentially dangerous buildings

-- Advising on cost and time saving measures during construction, without forgoing safety regulations.
+- advising on cost and time saving measures during construction, without forgoing safety regulations

-- Liasing with local authorities, planners, surveyors and other professionals.
+- liasing with local authorities, planners, surveyors and other professionals

 - Local authorities (district, metropolitan and borough councils)